intel-analytics/ipex-llm/ppml/trusted-machine-learning/README.md

 ### 1. Build Docker Images
 #### 1.1 Build Machine Learning Base Image

-The Machine learning base image is a public one that does not contain any secrets.
+The machine learning base image is a public one that does not contain any secrets.
 You will use the base image to get your own custom image in the following.

 Before building your own base image, please modify the paths in `ppml/trusted-machine-learning/build-base-image.sh`.
 Then build the docker image with the following command.